WalletWasabi/WasabiDoc/docs/why-wasabi/TransactionSurveillanceCompanies.md

 ### No mechanism for oversight or appeal

-There appears to be no recourse for someone affected by false-positive identification of exchange-disapproved transaction history.
+There appears to be no recourse for someone affected by false positive identification of exchange-disapproved transaction history.
 This could result in them wrongly having their coins confiscated.

 ### Jurisdiction